Bookmark this page for future reference!

 - 3:00-6:00 – Quadrant B (“Bravo”)

 - 6:00-9:00 – Quadrant C (“Charlie”)

 - 9:00-12:00 – Quadrant D (“Delta”)

 All members of your crew, and particularly the Perimeter Crew, should understand and use this scheme, to simplify communication with emergency responders and other support personnel.

 Establish a rally point at a predetermined location on your perimeter.
 This is where all crew members will rendezvous after the perimeter is released, so that everyone can be accounted for.
-FAST recommends establishing your rally point at the 9:00 position on perimeter, and clearly marking it with a prominent visual identifier.
+FAST recommends establishing your rally point at the 9:00 position for your Burn Team to be with FAST, and at the 3:05 position for all perimeter volunteers.
+Both positions must be clearly marked with a prominent visual identifier.